Offshore Finance – Markets

 Offshore support vessels

-Demand for larger anchor handling tug and supply (AHTS) vessels continued to decline during the third quarter of 2016.
-Supply remained relatively stable since the beginning of 2016.
-As a consequence, the average fleet utilisation deteriorated to 60% in the third quarter of 2016.
+Demand for larger anchor handling tug and supply vessels (AHTSs > 10,000 brake horse power, bhp) continued to decline during the first quarter of 2017.
+Supply remained relatively stable over the period.
+As a consequence, the average fleet utilisation deteriorated by one percentage point to 53% in the first quarter.

-The decrease in demand for larger platform supply vessels (PSVs >2,000 dead weight tonnes, dwt) continued, with a decline of 2% during the third quarter of 2016.
-Unfortunately, supply increased by 1.2% over the same period.
-This resulted in a decline in average fleet utilisation for large PSVs from 65% to 63% for the third quarter.
+Demand for larger platform supply vessels (PSVs >2,000 dead weight tonnes, dwt) remained stable during the same period, while supply witnessed a minor increase.
+This resulted in a further decline in average fleet utilisation for large PSVs from 59% to 58% for the first quarter.

 Term rates for AHTSs and PSVs (world average)